"Inspiration is for amateurs - the rest of us just show up and get to work." - Chuck Close

 Turns out creativity doesn’t come on tap and it’s not something we can buy, but when our work or business relies on it, we can’t always wait until inspiration hits either.

 I’ve got a few tricks up my sleeve for those times when the Idea Well is dry.
-I wanted to share a few of them with you today, in case you ever get hit with the what-the-fuck-am-I-supposed-to-write-now demons.
+I wanted to share a few of them with you today, in case you ever get hit with the what-am-I-supposed-to-write-now demons.

 Turns out I had more ideas than I thought, so I’m sharing a three with you below, but if you want the full shebang, I put the rest into an easy to access and use free guide for you!